alexmadeathing/dilate/README.md

 # WARNING
 This library is work in progress.
-We currently support dilation and undilation of types u8, u16, u32, u64, usize.
-We do not yet fully support u128 (though partial support is in place).
+We currently support dilation and undilation of types u8, u16, u32, u64, u128, usize.
 We do not yet support arithmetic on dilated integers.

 # dilate
 A compact, high performance integer dilation library for Rust.